mongodb/specifications/source/auth/auth.md

 #### Auth Related Options

-- authMechanism\
-  MONGODB-CR, MONGODB-X509, GSSAPI, PLAIN, SCRAM-SHA-1, SCRAM-SHA-256, MONGODB-AWS
+authMechanism : MONGODB-CR, MONGODB-X509, GSSAPI, PLAIN, SCRAM-SHA-1, SCRAM-SHA-256, MONGODB-AWS

 Sets the Mechanism property on the MongoCredential.
 When not set, the default will be one of SCRAM-SHA-256, SCRAM-SHA-1 or MONGODB-CR, following the auth spec default mechanism rules.

-- authSource\
-  Sets the Source property on the MongoCredential.
+authSource : Sets the Source property on the MongoCredential.

 For GSSAPI, MONGODB-X509 and MONGODB-AWS authMechanisms the authSource defaults to `$external`.
 For PLAIN the authSource defaults to the database name if supplied on the connection string or `$external`.
 For MONGODB-CR, SCRAM-SHA-1 and SCRAM-SHA-256 authMechanisms, the authSource defaults to the database name if supplied on the connection string or `admin`.

-- authMechanismProperties=PROPERTY_NAME:PROPERTY_VALUE,PROPERTY_NAME2:PROPERTY_VALUE2\
-  A generic method to set mechanism properties in the connection string.
+authMechanismProperties=PROPERTY_NAME:PROPERTY_VALUE,PROPERTY_NAME2:PROPERTY_VALUE2 : A generic method to set mechanism properties in the connection string.

 For example, to set REALM and CANONICALIZE_HOST_NAME, the option would be `authMechanismProperties=CANONICALIZE_HOST_NAME:forward,SERVICE_REALM:AWESOME`.

-- gssapiServiceName (deprecated)\
-  An alias for `authMechanismProperties=SERVICE_NAME:mongodb`.
+gssapiServiceName (deprecated) : An alias for `authMechanismProperties=SERVICE_NAME:mongodb`.

 #### Errors